mrparkers/terraform-provider-keycloak/docs/resources/authentication_flow.md

 - `alias` - (Required) The alias for this authentication flow.
 - `description` - (Optional) A description for the authentication flow.
 - `provider_id` - (Optional) The type of authentication flow to create.
 Valid choices include `basic-flow` and `client-flow`.
 Defaults to `basic-flow`.
+- `import` - (Optional) When `true`, the authentication flow with the specified `alias` is assumed to already exist, and it will be imported into state instead of being created.
+This attribute is useful when dealing with authentication flows that Keycloak creates automatically during realm creation, such as `browser` and `clients`.
+Note, that the flow will not be removed during destruction if `import` is `true`.

 ## Import